neohlm/pine-city-zoo-web-application/README.md

 # 🏞️ Pine City Zoo Web Application

 Welcome to the **Pine City Zoo**, a fully client-side web experience built using only HTML and CSS.
-This interactive site is designed to guide visitors through the zoo’s attractions, provide useful information, and showcase the vibrant life within Pine City Zoo.
+This interactive site is designed to guide visitors through the zoo’s attractions, provide useful information and showcase the vibrant life within Pine City Zoo.

 ## 📌 Features